godmid/godmid/README.md

 - 👋 Hi, I’m @godmid
-- 👀 I’m interested in DIT
+- 👀 I’m interested in DIY
 - 🌱 I’m currently learning IEEE
 - 💞️ I’m looking for some friend who like doing something interesting as well.
 - 📫 You can reach me by qq,my number is 494752893.